thegooddocsproject/templates/README.md

 ## Core documentation types
 The templates are categorised in line with standard [DITA](http://docs.oasis-open.org/dita/dita/v1.3/errata02/os/complete/part3-all-inclusive/archSpec/technicalContent/dita-technicalContent-InformationTypes.html#dita_technicalContent_InformationTypes) documentation types:

 **Concept**: Describes how and why things work.
-Concepts are normally written to help the reader to understand a technology, prior to using it.
+Concepts are normally written to help the reader understand a technology, prior to using it.

 **Task**: Gives specific instructions about how to get something done.
 In practice, Tasks tend to have a specific goal and usually consist of a set of numbered steps that the reader can follow to achieve the goal.